On the third week of Advent, we honor the patriarchs:

 In the sixth month of Elizabeth’s pregnancy, God sent the angel Gabriel to Nazareth, a town in Galilee, to a virgin pledged to be married to a man named Joseph, a descendant of David.
 The virgin’s name was Mary.
 The angel went to her and said, “Greetings, you who are highly favored!
 The Lord is with you.”
 Mary was greatly troubled at his words and wondered what kind of greeting this might be.
 But the angel said to her, “Do not be afraid, Mary; you have found favor with God.
 You will conceive and give birth to a son, and you are to call him Jesus.
 He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David, and he will reign over Jacob’s descendants forever; his kingdom will never end.”

 Wow!
-An angel appeared and spoke to a young woman!
 When I got pregnant, no angel clued me in, I got morning sickness and had to figure it out on my own!
-As a mom, I know how special each of my kids is to me and I know they became special when they were just a twinkle in my dream, before I conceived.
-I cannot imagine how exciting this pregnant mama must have been!
+I cannot imagine how excited this pregnant mama must have been!

-Mary waited nine months for the birth of a promised Savior and King—a birth that was surprisingly humble.
-She had been prepared her whole life to be the Mother of God–to raise this child in the environment that God provided.
+Mary waited.
+For nine months.
+For the birth of a promised Savior and King—a birth that was surprisingly humble.
+She had been prepared her whole life to be the Mother of God–to raise this child in the humble environment that God provided.
 With a mother’s heart, she watched him mature into a man as she encouraged others to follow him–after all, she had the inside track!
 She waited and she watched, I can only imagine her pride, as he grew into a respected Rabbi.
 Then watched in horror as he was betrayed, tortured and brutally killed.
 I cannot stand to see my own children suffer even the normal ups and downs of life, so I simply cannot imagine Mary’s pain…

 At Advent, how can we follow Mary’s example of waiting and watching?
 How can we encourage others to follow Him?